kielikone/sk-react-month-picker/README.md

-# Simple React Month Picker
+# SK React Month Picker

-Simple-React-Month-Picker Component offers a popup month selection panel with the option of presets or custom month ranges.
+SK-React-Month-Picker Component offers a popup month selection panel with the option of presets or custom month ranges.

-## Installation

-`npm install simple-react-month-picker --save`

 ## Snapshots